-Proposal to move from the current BA: Mathematics Option and Five Related Areas (Sub-Options) to a B.S.
-Major with three options.
+Proposal to move from the current BA: Mathematics Option and 5 related areas to a standard major and options

 2. Provide a one paragraph description of the proposed program.
 Be specific about what degree, major, minor or option is sought.